staking-foundation/diva-dao/Community-Guidelines.md

 ## Section 5.
 DAO Proposals.

-Proposals may be submitted by any D-DIVA Token holder holding **at least 1 Million D-DIVA** subject to any applicable threshold, and/or any frequency restriction or other parameter designated by the Diva Staking DAO through the passage of a Diva Improvement Proposal (as defined below).
+Proposals may be submitted by any D-DIVA Token holder holding **at least 1 Million D-DIVA Tokens** subject to any applicable threshold, and/or any frequency restriction or other parameter designated by the Diva Staking DAO through the passage of a Diva Improvement Proposal (as defined below).

 There are three types of Proposals based on risk and potential impact levels: